Expert Alice Tapper breaks down everything university and college staff need to know about Buy Now Pay Later (BNPL), providing answers to:

 The ‘good’ vs. ‘bad’ debt debate

-In our system, you need to get into debt to be able to prove you can manage debt!
-This has led to the belief that having a credit card is a good thing, whereas it can be a terrible mistake for someone who isn’t ready for it and doesn’t understand it.
+In the UK finance system, you need to get into debt to be able to prove you can manage debt!
+This has led to widespread belief that having a credit card is a good thing, whereas it can be a terrible mistake for someone who isn’t ready for it and doesn’t understand it.

 - Something that’s going to appreciate in value – such as a house

 - An investment – for example, going to university can be a good investment in your future and increase earning potential

 - Something that is absolutely needed – e.g. a car in order to get to work